rbarrois/xworkflows/doc/internals.rst

         :class:`~base.Transition` that weren't collected in the :func:`collect` step.

-    .. method:: register_hooks(self, attrs)
+    .. method:: register_hooks(self, cls)

-        Walks the attribute definitions and collects hooks from those with a ``xworkflows_hook`` attribute (through :meth:`register_function_hooks`)
+        Walks the class attributes and collects hooks from those with a ``xworkflows_hook`` attribute (through :meth:`register_function_hooks`)